swamyswamynathan123/personalastrologeragent/USERS.md

 After your reading generates, click **💾 Save Reading**.
 Your chart data and report are stored locally and can be reloaded in any future session from the **📚 My Saved Charts** panel.

 ### Load a saved chart
 Open **📚 My Saved Charts** in the sidebar, find your chart, and click **Load**.
 Your previous reading reloads instantly from cache — no API call needed.
+Chart wheels are regenerated automatically on load.

 ### Regenerate a reading
 Click **↺ Regenerate Reading** to force a fresh AI-generated report.
 Use this when: